ALTIBASE/Documents/Manuals/Altibase_7.1/eng/New Features Guide.md

 ##### Shared Memory Function Not Supported

-Shared memory mode is not supported since 7.1.
+Shared memory mode is not supported starting from version 7.1.

 Delete the management tool 'shmutil' that supports shared memory and the following properties.